Disruptive Innovation

 Most importantly, changing the game involves shifting industry paradigms and practices in a sustained manner that encourages innovation, further strengthens the industry, and increases the benefits and utilization of advanced reactors.

-Increased standardization in designs, achieving the goal of “design and license once, use many;” a limited portfolio of designs each tailored to needed use-cases, reducing the need for use-specific design and licensing, and improving the business case for the application; large and ample design margins that facilitate and enable wide deployment envelopes, both for potential sites and potential uses; a risk-informed approach to quality assurance that avoids undesired bleed over of detailed nuclear quality requirements into the non-nuclear systems and equipment; and importantly, the design, licensing, and operational separation of the nuclear energy portion of a facility supplying energy from the non-nuclear portion using that energy, enabling significant cost savings and increased operational flexibility.
+Increased standardization in designs, achieving the goal of “design and license once, use many”; a limited portfolio of designs each tailored to needed use-cases, reducing the need for use-specific designs and licensing, and improving the business case for the application; large and ample design margins that facilitate and enable wide deployment envelopes, both for potential sites and potential uses; a risk-informed approach to quality assurance that avoids undesired bleed-over of detailed nuclear quality requirements into the non-nuclear systems and equipment; and importantly, the design, licensing, and operational separation of the nuclear energy portion of a facility supplying energy from the non-nuclear portion using that energy, enabling significant cost savings and increased operational flexibility.

-Greatly reduced facility staffing levels and maintenance costs; streamlined qualification requirements for staff through a graded and risk-informed approach; and maintenance philosophies consistent with industrial facilities for comparable systems and components, that still deliver required levels of equipment reliability.
+Greatly reduced facility staffing levels and maintenance costs; streamlined qualification requirements for staff through a graded and risk-informed, performance-based (RIPB) approach; and maintenance philosophies consistent with industrial facilities for comparable systems and components that still deliver required levels of equipment reliability.

-Enabling and delivering to benefit “new to nuclear” owners; reducing the hurdles to ownership of an advanced reactor facility; and creating the opportunity for “energy as a service.”
+Enabling and reliably delivering benefits to “new to nuclear” owners; reducing the hurdles to ownership of an advanced reactor facility; and creating the opportunity for “energy as a service.”

 Capturing these disruptive innovations to create opportunities and “change the game” are requisites for success.
-Without achieving these big picture and cultural shifts as part of the near-term and mid-term deployments, long-term success and large-scale deployments (that is, “expand”) are unlikely.
+Without achieving these big picture and cultural shifts as part of the near-term and mid-term deployments, long-term success and large-scale deployments are unlikely.

 Rising to the Occasion